makelannika/Push_swap/README.md

+### Push_swap
-### Push_swap ### is an algorithm challenge that requires sorting a stack of integers using a minimal set of operations.
+an algorithm challenge that requires sorting a stack of integers using a minimal set of operations.
 The goal is to create a program that outputs the most efficient sequence of instructions to sort the integers in ascending order.

 ### Core Functionality